aharri64/JavaScript-Algorithms-and-Data-Structures-Masterclass/Section_10-Searching_Algorithms/notes.md

 32 elements = 5 "steps" (worst case)

+This type of search is really good.
+But you can only do it if you have a sorted array.
+If you do not, then you have to use linear search.

 # Naive String Search

 -   Suppose you want to count the number of times a smaller string appears in a longer string